Reeshuxd/WhisperBot/README.md

 # Credits 🐈

--Reeshuxd for his code
+🤝 Reeshuxd for his code
--Dan for Pyrogram
+🤝 Dan for his Pyrogram
--Me For Adding Bold Letters and other things to make the bot better 🤗
+🤝 Me For Adding Bold Letters and other things to make the bot better 😅